mbicudo/myjpetstore/README.md

 	myjpetstore
   ```

-- DependenciesRun Docker Image
+### Dependencies

 JPetStore requires an external DB.
 By default the driver is mysql.
-The other parameters are based on env variables as presented below.
+See jdbc.properties below:

   ```
   jdbc.driverClassName=com.mysql.jdbc.Driver